noi26/MESA_summer_school-maxilab2-Day4/lab-3.md

 ![Figure 6 from Noll et al. 2024](/thursday/aa48276-23-fig6.jpg)

 ### Aims
-**MESA aims**: In this maxilab you will learn how find and change the nuclear reaction net, how to read the nuclear reaction net files and where to find it in the $MESA_DIR.
+**MESA aims**: In this Maxilab you will learn how find and change the nuclear reaction net, how to read the nuclear reaction net files and where to find it in the $MESA_DIR.
 You will learn how to change reaction rates for specifi profiles and how to incorporate all of that in your MESA inlist.

 **Science aims**: You will learn how changing the reaction rate for a specific evolution phase in stellar evolution chnages the composition and inner structure and hence the period spacing pattern.

-**Solution**: In case you get stuck at any point during the exercises, you can find the solution to this maxilab [here](https://github.com/noi26/MESA_summer_school-maxilab2-Day4/blob/main/maxilab2_solution.zip).
+**Solution**: In case you get stuck at any point during the exercises, you can find the solution to this Maxilab [here](https://github.com/noi26/MESA_summer_school-maxilab2-Day4/blob/main/maxilab2_solution.zip).
 Clicking this link will download a zipped directory named: maxilab2_solution.zip.

 ### Setting up the MESA model
-In this maxilab we will fix the mixing scheme on maximal overshooting to test the reaction rates affect on the period spacing.
+In this Maxilab we will fix the mixing scheme on maximal overshooting to test the reaction rates affect on the period spacing.

-If you ran your MESA models in maxilab1 using the maximal overshooting scheme - you can copy this work directory and continue the maxilab with it.
+If you ran your MESA models in Maxilab1 using the maximal overshooting scheme - you can copy this work directory and continue the Maxilab with it.
 If you used another mixing scheme, or if you are not sure about your solution - please download the correct model from [here](https://github.com/noi26/MESA_summer_school-maxilab2-Day4/blob/main/maxilab2.zip) - it will download a work directory named maxilab2.zip.

 If you want to unzip the folder using the terminal, you can use:
 ```linux